TahaKarakaya/Responsive-Portfolio-Website/README.md

 The languages used in it are only Html, Css and Js.

 In the site:
--Home page
+1.Home page
--About me
+2.About me
--My Experience
+3.My Experience
--My Services
+4.My Services
--My Portfolio
+5.My Portfolio
--Testimonial
+6.Testimonial
--Contact Me
+7.Contact Me

 As for the steps you need to do:
 1) Download the project exactly.